hep-gc/shoal/shoal-client/README.md

 ## Usage

-Confirm the that you configured shoal-client as expected by checking the output of `shoal-client --dump` The output is a list of servers that will be set as proxies using cvfms-talk.
+Confirm the that you configured shoal-client as expected by checking the output of `shoal-client --dump` The output is a list of servers that will be set as proxies using cvmfs-talk.
 For example you will see something like the following:cvmfs_talk proxy info `http://squid.example1.com:3128;http://squid.example2.com:3128;http://squid.example3.com:3128;http://squid.example4.com:3128;http://squid.example5.org:3128;DIRECT`